ucs-compute-solutions/FlexPod-IMM-OpenShift/roles/ONTAP/README.md

 4. Update the credentials for the ONTAP Cluster

-Navigate to the 'ontap' file within the 'group_vars' directory and update it with the admin credentials for the ONTAP cluster
+Navigate to the 'ontap' file within the 'group_vars' directory and update it with the username info.
+Open the 'secrets.yml' file under 'group_vars' directory and update the password for the ONTAP cluster.

 Example -

 	# Credentials for connecting to the ONTAP Cluster
 	username: admin
-	password: password
+	password: "{{ password_1 }}"

 5. Update the Inventory file